LoganTraceur/Ctrl-Quotation/README.md

 # 4. No Installation Required
 Simply download and put the file in your startup folder.
-To make program start with windows press windows+R, Type "Shell:startup", paste the utility in the startup folder that pops up.
+To make program start with windows press windows+R, Type "Shell:startup", paste the [Ctrl-Q][mylink] in the startup folder that pops up.

 ![YoureWelcome](Extra/YoureWelcome.gif)